mcharouk/aws/Certification/machinelearning.md

   * combine features
   * PCA : used for dimensionality reduction.
 It retain most of the original variations but reduce the number of features.
 PCA can be applied to a subset of feature.

+### Data wrangler connections

+* Cataloged connections : result of a data transfer.
+The data in the cataloged connection doesn't necessarily have the most recent data
+* Direct connections : has access to the most recent data in a direct connection

 ### Data wrangler transformation features

 **Cleaning Functions:**